LenChang/Tech_Sharing/Angular/Directive/ng-container_and_ng-template.md

 ```

 ## *ngTemplateOutlet
-> Point ng-template to be a part of ng-container
+> This allows us to pass values to variables inside the *ngTemplate*
 ```
 @Component({
   selector: 'app-root',